Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide05.png' alt='  ' title='Slide: 5' border='1'  width='85%%'/>

-This diagram was used in the bid documents that established LDaCA - it shows the progression of data from end-of life projects and active repositories into a standards-based data-commons.
+This diagram was used in the bid documents that established LDaCA - it shows the progression of data from end-of-life projects and active repositories into a standards-based data-commons.

 </section>